• Skip to primary navigation

 Porsche was required to recall 2010 through 2012 vehicles to correct this problem.
 If you are looking at a model in those production years, you should definitely check for evidence the recall work was completed.
 More information on the recall at http://www.camshaftadjusterrecall.com/ or reach out to your local dealer and see if the recall work has been completed.

-Many Panamera owners have experience this message when driving.
+Panamera owners can experience this message when driving.
 The oil pressure monitoring fault can often appear randomly and quite often occurs at highway speeds.
 Around town, the message is less likely to appear.

 Oil pressure warnings can be scary.
 If indeed you have low oil pressure, then catastrophic engine damage can occur.
 So, it’s best not to ignore this and to quickly investigate the cause.
 The question here is related to whether the message is genuine e.g. a mechanical pressure fault or an electrical anomaly.

-We recommend you visit a reliable and skilled Porsche repair shop to determine the exact cause of this message before making any assumptions.
+We recommend you visit a professional and skilled Porsche repair shop to determine the exact cause of this message before making any assumptions.

 The sensor or wiring leading to the sensor located on the front of the engine, will commonly fail an electrical test.
 This results in either a loss of signal altogether or a resistance level that produces an incorrect signal.
 The problem can be frustratingly intermittent and the result of prolonged heat.
 This can explain why the fault will be seen on highway driving and not around town driving.
-The issue does not set a fault but merely records an event.
+The issue does not normally set faults but merely records an events.

 Check Engine Light - Power Loss - Incorrect Valve Lift